Learn your coastal evacuation zone & how to stay safe during coastal storms

 What to Do Before a Hurricane

-• Develop a plan with your household members that outlines what to do, how to find each other, and how to communicate if a hurricane strikes.
+Develop a plan with your household members that outlines what to do, how to find each other, and how to communicate if a hurricane hits the city.

 • Have the right insurance.
-Whether you rent or own your home, flood and wind damage are not covered by basic policies.
-You will need to buy a separate policy to protect your home or business in the case of flooding.
+Flood and wind damage are not covered by basic policies in renters and homeowners insurance.
+You will need to buy a separate policy to protect your home or business in case of flooding.
 All homeowners, renters, and business owners are eligible for flood insurance.
-Visit www.floodsmart.gov for more information about the National Flood Insurance Program.
+Floodhelpny.org and www.floodsmart.gov have more information about how to find the right flood insurance for you.

 • Gather supplies.
 Every household member should have a Go Bag — a collection of items you may need during an evacuation — packed in an easy-to-carry container such as a backpack.
 Purchase emergency supplies like bottled water and food that doesn’t need to be refrigerated, as well as basic medical supplies.